webix-hub/docs/data/api/refs/ui.organogram_props.md

 - api/link/ui.organogram_click_config.md - sets an action happening on a button click
 - api/link/ui.organogram_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.organogram_css_config.md - the name of a css class that will be applied to the view container
+- api/link/ui.organogram_data_config.md - JavaScript array containing data for the component
+- api/link/ui.organogram_datafeed_config.md - the URL that the component will use to reload data during binding
+- api/link/ui.organogram_datathrottle_config.md - sets the polling interval (the time period between the completion of a network request and the next request for data)
+- api/link/ui.organogram_datatype_config.md - the type of loaded data
 - api/link/ui.organogram_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.organogram_filtermode_config.md - defines the pattern for tree item filtering
 - api/link/ui.organogram_gravity_config.md - sets the view gravity (1 by default)